abarisain/dmix/README.md

 Andrew Blackburn - Various stuff, suggestions and layout work

 [Stefan Richter](https://github.com/02strich) - Refactoring and … Widget !
 I was really too lazy about this one, and it was a much requested feature.
-Also added a way to build MPDroid from the command line, which I didn't even try.
+Also added a way to build Mupeace from the command line, which I didn't even try.

 [Matt Black](https://github.com/mafrosis) - Also worked on ant building.
 Reported a log of bugs/improvement suggestions.
 We may not agree on everything but it's been useful !